JimmyChen233/local-monitoring-stack/README.md

 ## Overview

-This project aims to set up Kubernetes development clusters that serves as a sandbox environment for Development (DEV), Data Engineering (DE), Site Reliability Engineering (SRE), and DevOps teams.
+This project aims to set up Kubernetes development clusters that serves as a playground for developers.
 The goal is to provide a platform where team members can add, experiment with, and explore new features and functionalities easily.

 ## Addons
 Any features && plugins that you want to try in the cluster